rhyannonjoy/api-docs-glossary/docs/core-concepts.md

 they claim to be by using techniques such as checking ID to verify identity

-_Source - API Docs Intentional Outcomes, Canvas Forum Thread_
+**Source**: UW API Docs Intentional Outcomes, Canvas Forum Thread

+---

 <!-- determine if this term is needed
 ### HTTP/HTTPS